 Hike the Rif Mountains

-These peaks rise to 6500 feet above the Mediterrean and boast some of the best panoramic views in Africa.
-Chefchaouen is the perfect access point for a trek in the mountains ideal for both short and long trek.
+These peaks rise to 6500 feet above the Mediterranean and boast some of the best panoramic views in Africa.
+Chefchaouen is the perfect access point for a mountain trek, ideal for both short and long treks.

 Have you been to Chefchaouen, Morocco?
-Any additional tips to share?
+Any cool tips to share?